The Best Bow Case for Compound and Recurve Bows in 2024

 • Size: length approx. 28in, width approx. 9.4in.
 For Takedown Bow.

-• High Quality: polyester fabric material with soft inner material, with adjustable shoulder strap, wearproof and durable.
+• High Quality: polyester fabric material with soft inner material, with adjustable shoulder strap, wearproof.
 Help to storage the bow firmly.

 • Large Capacity: 3 inner slots for bow limbs and riser, 2 main inner pocket and 1 front outer pocket, help to sotrage more archery accesories.
 The molle webbing design helps to hang some small item what you need.